seedcase-project/seedcase-theme/README.md

 ## Using

-This extension After add the extension and add the below yaml key-value pair to the `_quarto.yml` file:
+After installing the extension, add the below yaml key-value pair to the `_quarto.yml` file:

 ``` yaml
 format: seedcase-theme-html